• Skip to primary navigation

 pouring boiling water to tea pot

-• Add desired sweetener, mix and enjoy.
+• Add desired sweetener, stir and enjoy.

 steeping and adding sweetener to herbal tea